-Before we get into the types of equalizers, let’s discuss the typical parameters and controls we’ll come across with EQ units.
-This way, I can simply name a parameter or control in the following sections without having to explain it on the spot.
+Before we get into the types of equalizers, let's discuss the typical parameters and controls we'll encounter with EQ units.
+This way, I can name a parameter or control in the following sections without explaining it on the spot.

 The EQ parameters and controls we'll discuss are: